Reamker: Literary Text of Reamker

 The exact time or when was Ramaya or Reamker text existed in Cambodia is unknown.
 However, plenty of art works and inscriptions mentioning the epic were made throughout ancient Cambodia (Funan, Chenla, and Angkor).
 The earliest evidence regarding the presence of Ramayana text in Cambodia can be found in a 7th-century inscription of Veal Kantel (K.359), where it mentioned the offering of Mahabhrata and Ramayana manuscripts to the temple as well as the daily recitation of the texts.

 Bas-relief at Angkor Wat depicting the “Battle of Lanka”.
-Preah Ream (Rama) is standing on Hanuman, followed by his brother Preah Leak, and Vibhishana.
+Preah Ream (Rama) is standing on Hanuman, followed by his brother Preah Leak, and Piphek.

 The Khmer version of Ramayana bears the name Reamker (Ramakerti)-literally means "The Glory of Rama".
 Indeed, the story of Rama is present in both art and literature throughout the history of Cambodia.
 Cambodian Ramayana contains some incidents that could not find in Valmiki's Ramayana.
 For instance, the episode of the destruction of Rama's causeway connecting Lanka by fishes and the reconstruction of this causeway as portrayed in a lintel of a Khmer temple at Phimai is believed to have emerged from a local development or the imagination of narrator.
 However, no literary work prior to 15th century has survived but numerous stone inscriptions or epigraphs have been preserved.
 From 15th century onward, the story of Rama became an impetus in Khmer literature, mainly in the epic genre, whereby the lengthy poems were composed as recitatives for the masked drama called Khol.

 Poems narrating the story or the fame of Rama, called Reamker or Ramakerti appeared in the middle period of Khmer History.
 The surviving literary text of Reamker dated back to 16th century.
 This Reamker text was composed by at least three unknown authors over centuries and divided into two part.

 The first part was composed between 16th to 17th century.
 The earliest writing accounts for about a fifth of the first part, covering the main events of the Bālakāṇḍa and Ayodhyakāṇḍa.
 It continued in the 17th century up to the episode where Ravana assembles the remnants of his army for the last battle with Rama.
-But the episode concerning Ravan's death, the rescue of Sita and her trial by fire, and the triumphant return to Ayodhya are all missing.
+But the episode concerning Ravana's death, the rescue of Sita and her trial by fire, and the triumphant return to Ayodhya are all missing.